Milk Kefir versus Water Kefir

 How It is Made

 Milk Kefir.
 Milk kefir is made with cow milk, goat milk, or coconut milk.
+It may also be made with other alternative milks, though results may be inconsistent.

 Water Kefir.
 Water kefir is dairy-free and is made with sugar water, juice, or coconut water.